ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Simulation-based Interactive Evaluation

-\textbf{Real User Study.} Finally, to evaluate the practical utility and pedagogical impact, we conduct a real-user study with three medical undergraduates.
-Participants interact with the tutor model using our online demo, as illustrated in Figure \ref{fig:user_study}, then rate the following on a 10-point Likert scale: (1) \textit{Instructional Quality (\textbf{IQ})}: assesses the learning process in group settings, including engagement, individual attention, and collaborative atmosphere; (2) \textit{Interaction Experience (\textbf{IE})}: measures the naturalness, responsiveness, and clarity of tutor interaction; (3) \textit{Overall Recommendation (\textbf{OR})}: reflects overall satisfaction and willingness to recommend the tutor to peers.
+\textbf{Real User Study.} Finally, to evaluate the practical utility, we conduct a real-user study with a diverse cohort of \textbf{200 medical students}.
+To capture a wide range of expertise, we recruit participants from varying academic years and clinical backgrounds, ranging from junior undergraduates to senior interns.
+Participants interact with the tutor model using our online demo, as illustrated in Figure \ref{fig:user_study}, then rate the following on a 10-point Likert scale: (1) \textit{Instructional Quality (\textbf{IQ})}: assesses the learning process in group settings, including engagement, individual attention, and collaborative atmosphere; (2) \textit{Interaction Experience (\textbf{IE})}: measures the naturalness, responsiveness, and clarity of tutor interaction; (3) \textit{Overall Recommendation (\textbf{OR})}: reflects overall satisfaction and willingness to recommend the tutor.